A13Xg/Automated_Repair/README.md

 How to Install:

-1. Download the whole repository as a compressed *.zip* file and then extract the folder within as it's own directory.
+1. Download the whole repository as a compressed *.zip* file and then run 'Deploy.bat as Administrator.
-2. Run the shortcuts found in the main directory.
-3. If you want to modify some values etc. then inside the 'dependencies' folder there are the main batch files.

-***Note: due to the need for running many of these commands as admin, the use of a shortcut avoids having to right-click***
+***Note: This batch file will not work without Admin priveleges***